AnthonyBliss1/AnthonyBliss1.github.io/README.md

 dashboards and extract insight
   - Pricing research, analysis, and definition by customer to ensure efficient buying and selling
-  - Identified new approach to purchasing that lowered cost and improved margin overnight
   - Created more efficient business operations and processes

 **Project Operations Associate @ TEKSystems (_Aug 2021 - Feb 2022_)**